SuperMK15/ib-results-checker/README.md

 5. Ensure you save all your changes to the file.

 ## Usage
-To run the script, execute the command:
+To run the script, execute the following command in the terminal or simply run it using your IDE of choice:
 ```
 python main.py
 ```